 Under the Standards of Conduct, you are required to report incidents of bullying, breaches of the Standards of Conduct and wrongdoing.
-Consult Address Bullying and talk to your supervisor or your ministry ethics advisor.
-If the matter is about sexual harassment, consult Address Sexual Harassment and talk to your supervisor or your ministry ethics advisor.
+Consult Address discrimination, bullying and harassment and talk to your supervisor or your ministry ethics advisor.
+If the matter is about sexual harassment, consult Address sexual harassment and talk to your supervisor or your ministry ethics advisor.

 Is it a workplace grievance or about workplace conflict?

 Is it a workplace health and safety issue?

 Consult the HR policy 04 – Occupational safety and health (PDF, 124KB) and speak to your supervisor or Occupational Safety and Health Committee representative.
 If you are a supervisor, consult Managing occupational health and safety.

 Is it about one of the following situations?